-Should you buy crypto via P2P trading?
-Well, consider before the following pros and cons of P2P trading and whether you can deal with the downsides and accept them.
+Now the question is, should you buy crypto via P2P trading?
+Well, let us answer this question after finding out more about the pros and cons of peer to peer trading and determine whether we can manage the challenges and embrace them.

-- Zero trading fees: Some P2P trading platforms do not charge any commission or transaction fees whereas centralised crypto exchanges usually charge between 0.1-0.3% in trading fees.
+Zero trading fees: Some P2P trading platforms do not charge any commission or transaction fees whereas centralized crypto exchanges usually charge between 0.1-0.3% in trading fees.
 However, high gas fees/network fees for the on-chain transfers may be incurred.

-- Payment methods: Because it comes down to the preferences of the individual users, with P2P trading users may benefit from additional or more flexible methods of payment compared to centralised exchanges usually “limited to” SEPA, credit card or PayPal.
+Payment methods: Because it comes down to the preferences of the individual users, with P2P trading users may benefit from additional or more flexible methods of payment compared to centralized exchanges usually “limited to” SEPA, credit card or PayPal.

-- Reputation systems: To have a better idea of the trustworthyness of a buyer and seller, P2P trading platforms have implemented reputation systems with reviews.
+Reputation systems: To have a better idea of the trustworthiness of a buyer and seller, P2P trading platforms have implemented reputation systems with reviews.
 Buyers and sellers can check the reviews of the potential trading partner before going ahead with the transaction.

 Challenges of peer-to-peer trading

-- Slow transactions: For a transaction to be completed, both parts of the trade have to find each other first before completing their transfers.
-It can take multiple days before the entire process, including release from escrow are completed.
+Slow transactions: For a transaction to be completed, both parts of the trade have to find each other first before completing their transfers.
+It can take multiple days before the entire process, including release from escrow, is completed.
 In some cases, the other party may cancel at the last minute.